VirtualFox0/gatsby-plugin-google-analytics-gdpr/README.md

 Depending on the user input the value should be `true` or `false`.
 If the cookie is set to true, Google Analytics will be restarted with enabled cookies.
 If the cookie is set to false, Google Analytics will continue without cookies.
-If the user withdraws the choice, set the cookie to false und Google Analytics will be restarted in the correct mode.
+If the user withdraws the choice, set the cookie to false and Google Analytics will be restarted in the correct mode.

 The page view will be tracked on `onRouteUpdate`.
 This plugin uses [react-ga](https://github.com/react-ga/react-ga) internally.